• Skip to main content

 26 October 2015 by Gramilano Leave a Comment

 It is 10.30pm in London, and the curtain has just gone down on The Royal Ballet's new quadruple bill which includes Carlos Acosta's new creation for the company: Carmen.
-Here are the first … [Read more...] about First Look: Carlos Acosta’s Carmen for The Royal Ballet
+Here are the first images … [Read more...] about First Look: Carlos Acosta’s Carmen for The Royal Ballet

 Marianela Nuñez leads out the Royal Ballet for their American tour